cterp/pyladies-intermediate-python/README.md

 These programs make use of the testing framework ```pytest```.
 See the [pytest](http://pytest.org/latest/) website for more information.

 ### Installing pytest
-To install pytest on a Mac/Unix machine, in your terminal type:
+To install pytest on a Mac/Unix machine, in your terminal type: <br>
 ```$ pip install pytest```

 ### Using pytest